AGRINFO AGRINFO logo

 Why?

 The European Food Safety Authority (EFSA) has recommended increasing the MRL for imazalil on citrus fruits to 7 mg/kg, as it did not identify any risk for consumers (EFSA 2025).
-In this evaluation, EFSA also recommended increasing the MRL on bananas to 3 mg/kg in line with the Codex maximum residue limit (CXL) adopted in July 2019.
+In this evaluation, EFSA also recommended increasing the MRL on bananas to 3 mg/kg in line with the Codex MRL (CXL) adopted in July 2019.
 A good agricultural practice (GAP) for melons submitted for review was not sufficiently supported by data, and no import tolerance has been assessed for this product.

 Following a request to modify the MRLs for cucumbers, courgettes, and gherkins, EFSA (2023) proposed MRLs that are safe for consumers.